SelinaWu/insurance_risks_prediction-/readme.md

 ## Result
 Diagram below illustrates the relationships between number of trees and performance of the algorithm.
+* This is a multi class classification problem, and there are 8 class in total.
 <p align="center">
   <img src="https://github.com/SelinaWu/insurance_risks_prediction-/blob/master/RF_result.png">
 </p>